conan-io/docs/devops/metadata.rst

    - Metadata reading access should not be a frequent operation, or something that developers have to do.
 Metadata read is intended for excepcional cases, when some build logs need to be recovered for compliance, or some test executables might be needed for debugging or re-checking a crash.
-   - Metadata is not automatically zipped or unzipped.
-Storing many individual files can be inefficient for upload, download and storage, and it might be recommended to zip those metadata files.
-It is the user recipe or hook responsibility to do that if desired.
+   - Conan does not do any compression or decompression of the metadata files.
+If there are a lot of metadata files, consider zipping them yourself, otherwise the upload of those many files can take a lot of time.
+If you need to handle different types of metadata (logs, tests, reports), zipping the files under each category might be better to be able to filter with the ``--metadata=xxx`` argument.

 test_package as metadata